pivotal/docs-tas-adapter/install.md

 ### <a id="telemetry-reporting-interval"></a>(Optional) Configure the telemetry reporting interval:

 The default telemetry reporting interval is 24 hours.
-To change how frequently telemetry data is sent to VMware, include the following values in your `tas-adapter-values.yml` file:
+To change how frequently telemetry data is sent to VMware:

+1. Include the following values in your `tas-adapter-values.yml` file:

    ```yaml
    telemetry:
      heartbeat_interval: TELEMETRY-HEARTBEAT-INTERVAL
    ```

    Where `TELEMETRY-HEARTBEAT-INTERVAL` is how often telemetry data is sent to VMware.
 Default is every 24 hours.
    This value must be specified as a time duration in hours.
 For example, "24h", not "1d".

 ### <a id="user-cert-expiration-warning"></a>(Optional) Configure the user certificate expiration warning duration

 For security, the Application Service Adapter API returns a warning in the `X-Cf-Warnings` header of the `/v3/orgs` endpoint when a user authenticates with a certificate that is valid for longer than the specified duration.
-To change this value, include the following values in your `tas-adapter-values.yml` file:
+To change this value:

+1. Include the following values in your `tas-adapter-values.yml` file:

    ```yaml
    user_certificate_expiration_warning_duration: "USER-CERT-EXPIRY-WARNING-DURATION"